Frequently asked questions

 The second FDA approved uncompetitive NMDAR antagonist rapid antidepressant was the combination dextromethorphan-buproprion (Auvelity).

-If approved, potential differentiation of esmethadone from Auvelity include the indication as adjunctive treatment, the advantages of a single agent compared to a fixed combination product and once-daily administration, instead of twice-daily.
+If approved, potential differentiation of esmethadone from Auvelity include the indication as adjunctive treatment (Auvelity is not FDA approved as adjunctive treatment), the advantages of a single agent compared to a fixed combination product and once-daily administration, instead of twice-daily.

 Are drugs acting as uncompetitive NMDAR antagonists approved for other diseases and conditions?